 The invention of the hairbrush, for instance, revolutionized hair care routines, providing a more efficient way to detangle and style hair.
 Similarly, advancements in metallurgy led to the production of finer, sharper razors, paving the way for smoother and more precise shaving experiences.

-Throughout the 20th century, beauty tools continued to evolve alongside changing fashion trends and cultural norms.
+Throughout the 20th century, beauty tools continued to change alongside changing fashion trends and cultural norms.
 From the iconic hair rollers and pin curls of the 1950s to the sleek, streamlined designs of the 21st century, vintage beauty tools have remained a constant presence in the ever-changing landscape of beauty and grooming.

 The Resurgence of Vintage Beauty Tools